 Yes, it is.
 Various activities are available for new and veteran otakus, including programming for the younger fans!
 However, there will be some panels, screenings and events that are intended for a mature audience and will require proof of age before they can be accessed.

 7. I have questions regarding registration.
 Where can I find more information?

 For all questions regarding registration, please refer to our registration policy and our registration FAQ.
 If you cannot find the information you are looking for, you may also contact registration at firstname.lastname@example.org.

-9. Do we have to buy separate tickets for events like the Masquerade or concerts?
+8. Do I have to buy separate tickets for events like the Masquerade or concerts?

 Paid activities such as concerts are indicated by the sale of extras at the time of registration.
 Unless otherwise indicated, all other events are open with your badge but may be limited due to seating capacity constraints (seating is on a first-come, first-served basis).

 9. Do I have to wear a costume?
 Am I allowed to wear a costume?